Azure/ads-extension-mongo-migration-assets/README.md

 # Introduction
-Azure Cosmos DB Migration for MongoDB extension helps assess the compatibility and readiness of your workloads while planning the migration from MongoDB to Azure Cosmos DB for MongoDB.
+The Azure Cosmos DB Migration for MongoDB extension helps you assess your MongoDB workload for migrating to Azure Cosmos DB.
+You can use this extension to run an end-to-end assessment on your workload and find out the necessary actions you may need to take to seamlessly migrate your workloads to Azure Cosmos DB.

-You can use this extension to run an end-to-end assessment and find out the actions that you may need to take to seamlessly run your workloads on Azure Cosmos DB.
-The extension gives you a customized report by running checks against the MongoDB features and functionalities specifically being used within your workload, to make sure you get all the relevant insights in a single place.

-With this ease-of-use assessment extension, you can now be fully confident and prepared for a successful modernization of your workloads to Azure Cosmos DB for MongoDB!
+The extension generates a customized report by running checks against the MongoDB features and functionalities that are specifically being used within your workload, ensuring that you get all the relevant insights in one place.
+After the assessment, you can migrate your workload to Azure Cosmos DB for MongoDB with just a few clicks.

 ## Telemetry